VIII Work Road Safety Week: we reinforce the commitment to sustainable mobility

 The abundant audiovisual content created for this week has been shared on social networks, grouping them with the hashtag #FMSemanaSVL, and on the screens of the Mutua centers.

-Mar Morales, director of the Prevention and Health Culture department of Fraternidad-Muprespa opened the webinar session on the 12th, “Safe and sustainable mobility: from plan to action”, moderated by David Revillo, prevention consultant for Fraternidad-Muprespa.
+Mar Morales, director of the Prevention and Health Culture department at Fraternidad-Muprespa, opened the webinar session on the 12th, “Safe and sustainable mobility: from plan to action”, moderated by David Revillo, prevention consultant at Fraternidad-Muprespa.

-Oscar Fuertes, CEO of INFOVA Automotion and founding partner of Champions for Safety; Javier Gomez, deputy director of Planning and Contracting at Correos, a mutual company of Fraternidad-Muprespa; and Carmen Ferrero, head of Communication and Sustainability at Arval BNP Paribas, shared good practices from their companies, described how they use technology and talked about how leadership generates a preventive culture.
+Óscar Fuertes, CEO of INFOVA Automotion and founding partner of Champions for Safety; Javier Gómez, deputy director of Planning and Contracting at Correos, a Fraternidad-Muprespa mutual company; and Carmen Ferreró, head of Communication and Sustainability at Arval BNP Paribas, shared good practices from their companies, described how they use technology and talked about how leadership generates a preventive culture.

-At the headquarters of the General Directorate of Traffic of Cantabria, and together with the Cantabrian Institute of Safety and Health (ICASST), The challenge was to save the 'accident' in her "golden hour", an expression used to refer to the 60 minutes after an accident.
+At the headquarters of the General Directorate of Traffic of Cantabria, and together with the Cantabrian Institute of Safety and Health (ICASST), Fraternidad-Muprespa organized an 'escape room' on November 11 whose purpose was to strengthen decision-making and teamwork, in the face of a false road accident, and to achieve the intervention of the rescue groups involved: Civil Guard, health workers, firefighters and civil personnel.
+The challenge was to save the 'accident' in her "golden hour", an expression used to refer to the 60 minutes after an accident.

 La Mutua was present at this important event organized by the Valencian Institute of Safety and Health at Work (INVASSAT).
 David Balmaseda, Prevention consultant for the Provincial Directorate of Valencia, presented the new immersive experience in occupational road safety.